CleatSquad/magento-docker-frankenphp/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to maintain a respectful and inclusive environment for everyone.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please be considerate of others and avoid any form of harassment or discrimination.

 ## Getting Started